Social Support & Mental Health: An Informative Guide to Building Stronger Connections

 Laws, Policies, and Government Programs

-Many countries have introduced policies and programs that recognize mental health and social wellbeing as public priorities.
+Many countries now recognize mental health and social wellbeing as public priorities.
+Policies focus on improving access to care and reducing stigma.

-In India, the Mental Healthcare Act 2017 established legal protections for individuals experiencing mental health conditions.
-The act emphasizes dignity, access to mental healthcare, and the reduction of stigma.
+In India, the Mental Healthcare Act 2017 provides legal protections and promotes access to mental health services.

 • Workplace wellbeing regulations

-These policies often focus on prevention, early intervention, and community engagement rather than crisis-based responses.
+These initiatives focus on prevention, early intervention, and community support systems.

 • Mood tracking apps